jsoung/i4g/README.md

 - [ ] Analyst Review Dashboard (M5)
 - [ ] Automated RAG Report Generation (M6)
 - [ ] Cloud Deployment + Law Enforcement API

+## 📄 License

+Licensed under the **MIT License**.
+All AI-generated components are for educational and research use only.